victorcynzo/julia-python-benchmark/README.md

 - Run on Unix/Linux systems for detailed memory tracking
 - Use longer timeouts for memory-intensive scripts
 - Monitor system resources during benchmarking

+**4. Batch Processing Optimization (New in v1.0.4)**
+- Start with fewer iterations (5-10) when testing multiple scripts
+- Use `--batch-combine` for comprehensive analysis and comparison
+- Limit batch size to 5-10 scripts for optimal performance
+- Consider script execution time when planning batch runs
+- Use meaningful script names for better visualization legends

 This comprehensive benchmarking tool provides professional-grade performance analysis capabilities with detailed statistical insights and visualization options.
 #